Skip to main content

 What is the Immigration Policy Tracking Project?

-The Immigration Policy Tracking Project (IPTP) collects and digests
+The Immigration Policy Tracking Project (IPTP) compiles and indexes

 Please cite as Guttentag, Immigration Policy Tracking Project [url]

-The project was launched in 2017 by Lucas Guttentag working with teams of students at Yale and Stanford Law Schools to develop and maintain a complete record of Trump administration immigration actions.
+[COMING IN 2025: Tracking of all Trump 2.0 policies.]
+The project was first launched in 2017 by Lucas Guttentag working with teams of students at Yale and Stanford Law Schools to develop and maintain a complete record of the new Trump administration immigration actions.
 The purpose is to facilitate a deeper understanding of the scope and impact of Trump-era policies and to help develop a roadmap for reform.
 We welcome feedback to supplement, update, or refine entries.

 Each policy or action is entered separately.
 Entries are reviewed by consulting immigration experts and published on the IPTP website.
 The goal is to provide a complete compendium of Trump administration policies and their implementation -- through rules, directives, guidance, memos and other means.